 What Is PEX Plumbing?

-PEX pipes are flexible water supply lines that are made from a high-density polyethylene polymer.
+PEX pipes are flexible water supply lines made from high-density polyethylene polymer.
 In simpler terms, they’re bendy plastic tubes.
-Today, PEX pipe is used in place of copper, iron, or rigid plastic (PVC) pipes, with its flexibility making installation a much faster process.
-PEX plumbing is more freeze-damage resistant than metal pipes, as the flexibility of PEX allows it to expand in freezing temperatures, where metal pipes would burst.
+With its flexibility, PEX pipe is used in place of copper, iron, or rigid plastic (PVC) pipes, making installation much faster.
+PEX plumbing is more freeze-damage resistant than metal pipes, as the flexibility of PEX allows it to expand, whereas metal pipes would burst.

-PEX pipes are not prone to corrosion or breakdown from water exposure, and there are many in Europe in use since the 1970s that are still leak-free.
-PEX as a plumbing product has only been in use in the US since the 1990s, first as a material used in heated floor, then as a water delivery system in the early 2000s.
-PEX has not had the chance to prove its long-term reliability on this side of the Atlantic, but the manufacturers estimate that a PEX pipe installation can last over fifty years.
+PEX pipe installations are not prone to corrosion or breakdown from water exposure, and there are many in Europe in use since the 1970s that are still leak-free.
+PEX as a plumbing product has only been used in the US since the 1990s, first as a material used in heated floors, then as a water delivery system in the early 2000s.
+PEX has yet to have the chance to prove its long-term reliability on this side of the Atlantic, but the manufacturers estimate that a PEX pipe installation can last over fifty years.

-Are Plastic PEX Pipes Safe for Drinking Water Delivery?
+Are Plastic Pipes Safe for Drinking Water Delivery?

-Throughout several studies performed during the development and of throughout the installation of existing PEX systems, the overwhelming takeaway has been that “there are no health risks associated with drinking water from PEX pipes.”
+Throughout several studies performed during the development and the installation of existing PEX systems, the overwhelming takeaway has been that “there are no health risks associated with drinking water from PEX pipes.”
 In these studies, it was found that water left standing in these pipes for extended periods can develop an unpleasant taste or “plastic-y” smell.
-This is easily remedied by simply allowing the faucet to run for a few seconds before drinking.
-It was also found that the leaching of any volatile organic compounds from the plastic lines was at a negligible level.
+This is easily remedied by allowing the faucet to run for a few seconds before drinking.
+It was also found that the leaching of any volatile organic compounds from the plastic lines was negligible.

-PEX plumbing installation is a much cheaper alternative to either a copper or galvanized steel installation.
-The raw materials required for the construction of steel or copper pipes are precious metals, requiring mining and refinement, as opposed to the mostly human-made PEX formulation.
+PEX plumbing installation is much cheaper than copper or galvanized steel installation.
+The raw materials required for constructing steel or copper pipes are precious metals, requiring mining and refinement, as opposed to the primarily human-made PEX formulation.
 Additionally, thanks to the flexibility of PEX tubing, installing the lines is much easier than it would be for metal or rigid plastic pipes.
 PEX can bend around corners, eliminating the need for the 45- and 90-degree pipe fittings required for metallic pipes.

 PEX piping can also save you money on energy bills, as copper can waste up to 15% or more energy than plastic pipes.
-Copper conducts heat, drawing it away from the water and dissipating it en route to the faucet, where PEX is non-conductive and has insulative properties to keep your hot water hotter.
+Copper conducts heat, drawing it away from the water and dissipating it en route to the faucet.
+In contrast, PEX is non-conductive and has insulative properties to keep your hot water hotter.

 I’ve Got Some PEX Questions.
 Who Can I Call?

-For any questions you may have about the advantages of PEX, give Nick’s Plumbing Service a call.
-In business in the Houston Heights since 1979, Nick’s operates more than fifteen trucks, all fully stocked with the parts and tools needed to get the job done right.
-Our technicians are fully licensed, trained, and experienced, ready to provide you with a cost evaluation or second opinion to install piping in your home.
+For any questions you may have about the advantages of PEX pipes, give Nick’s Plumbing a call.
+In business in Houston since 1979, Nick’s operates a fleet of trucks, all fully stocked with the parts and tools needed to get the job done right.
+Our technicians are fully licensed, trained, and experienced, ready to advise you on your PEX pipe installation and get your job started immediately.